featherbear/UNSW-CSE-Thesis/site/content/posts/packet-analysis.md

 #### Activity

-Excluding log upload activity (i.e. to Hadoop), we can see that at 3am (not sure what timezone...) there is some regular activity
+Excluding log upload activity (i.e. to Hadoop), we can see that at 3am (local time) there is some regular activity.

+> Also very possible that I was just awake at 3am.

 ![](/uploads/20220723-snipaste_2022-07-23_22-50-40.jpg)